 The Fresno COG offices and restrooms are ADA accessible.
 Representatives or individuals with disabilities should contact Fresno COG at (559) 233-4148, at least 3 days in advance, to request auxiliary aids and/or translation services necessary to participate in the public meeting / public hearing.
 If Fresno COG is unable to accommodate an auxiliary aid or translation request for a public hearing, after receiving proper notice, the hearing will be continued on a specified date when accommodations are available.

-in person at the Fresno COG Sequoia Room and via Zoom.
+in person at the Fresno COG Sequoia CONFERENCE Room and via Zoom Webinar.

-**If joining by phone use *6 to unmute and mute yourself.
+If joining by phone use *6 to unmute and mute yourself.
 When joining the meeting all participants are automatically muted.
-Do NOT use the mute function on your LAN line phone or cell phone.
+Do NOT use the mute function on your LANdline phone or cell phone.

-Those addressing the Committee must state their first and last name and agency for the record.
+Those addressing the POLICY BOARD must state their first and last name and ANY AFFILLIATED agency for the record.

 To facilitate electronic access, no person shall speak until recognized by the Chair.

 The Transportation Technical Committee will consider all items on the agenda.
 The meeting is scheduled to begin at 8:30 a.m.

 TTC agenda and annotated agenda in PDF format - ALL EXHIBITS ARE ATTACHED BELOW

 All items on the consent agenda are considered to be routine and non-controversial by COG staff and will be approved by one motion if no member of the Committee or public wishes to comment or ask questions.
 If comment or discussion is desired by anyone, the item will be removed from the consent agenda and will be considered in the listed sequence with an opportunity for any member of the public to address the Committee concerning the item before action is taken.